-1.04 Restore, enhance and maintain a native grassland biotic community with an emphasis on providing flowering plants for native bees and honey bees.

-1.04a Spray herbicide

-- 1 acre dominated by goldenrod and non-target species use a high concentration of glyphosate to kill all vegetation. - late summer 2016 - 3 acres where warm season grasses and some forbs are present use a lower concentration of herbicide to reduce grass density.
-Alternative would be light disking of the 3 acres. - late summer 2016 - If needed, again spray areas dominated by goldenrod and non-native plants spring 2017 - 1.04b Plant a mixture high in native wildflowers and lesser amounts of short stature warm season grasses after area is burned spring 2017 - 1.04c Burn Unit 1.03.4 every 3-5 years, or as needed to control woody plant invasion.
+- 1.04 Restore, enhance and maintain a native grassland biotic community with an emphasis on establishing flowering plants for native bees and honey bees. - 1.04a Spray herbicide - 1 acre dominated by goldenrod and non-target species use a high concentration of glyphosate to kill all vegetation. late summer 2017 - 3 acres where warm season grasses and some forbs are present use a lower concentration of herbicide to reduce grass density.
+Alternative would be light disking of the 3 acres. - late summer 2017 - If needed, again spray areas dominated by goldenrod and non-native plants spring 2018 1.04b Burn area before planting to reduce leaf litter. - 1.04c Plant a mixture high in native wildflowers and lesser amounts of short stature warm season grasses after area is burned spring 2018 - 1.04d Burn Unit 1.03.4 every 3-5 years, or as needed to control woody plant invasion.
 Burning should be scheduled in years when other parts of Unit 1.03 are not burned.
-Ongoing

-- 1.04d Spot spray invasive woody plants (e.g. autumn olive, honeysuckle and multi-flora rose) with a herbicide (e.g. Garlon, Crossbow).
+Ongoing - 1.04e Spot spray invasive woody plants (e.g. autumn olive, honeysuckle and multi-flora rose) with a herbicide (e.g. Garlon, Crossbow).
 Ongoing - 1.
 05 Manage individual native plant and animal species. - 1.05a Maintain nest boxes for bluebirds ongoing - 1.05b Preserve the stone pile for snakes.
-No active management needed at this time. - 1.05c Place and maintain honey bee hives within one mile of Unit 1.03 spring 2016 and ongoing - 2.03 Provide opportunities for self-guided wildlife viewing. - 2.03a Establish an interpretative station explaining management for pollinators.
+No active management needed at this time. - 1.05c Place and maintain honey bee hives within one mile of Unit 1.03 spring 2016 and ongoing - 2.03 Provide opportunities for self-guided wildlife viewing. - 2.03a Establish an interpretative station with a bench explaining management for pollinators.
 Need to implement.